For safety-related issues, use Lyft's Critical Response Line. For non-safety related issues or damage, see 'Non-safety incidents.'

 Non-safety incidents & damage

-To report damage, tap 'Contact Support' below with the following info within 24 hours of the incident:
+To report damage, tap 'Contact Support' below with the following info:

-- Any identifying info about the passenger (first name works best, but pick-up and drop-off locations and times are also helpful)
+- Identifying info about the passenger (first name works best, but pick-up and drop-off locations and times are also helpful)

 - Brief description of how the incident occurred